Conda

 - When prompted to run conda init, answer yes.

-Common situations¶
+Common Situations¶

 eval "$(~/barn/<PATH TO MINICONDA INSTALL>/bin/conda shell.bash hook)"